arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 * After writing the description for the **base link** and  **wheel link** , the output is not as desired.
 * The first problem is  **wheel placement** , highlighting the importance of  **joints** .
 Joints connect links and define their attachment points and relative movement.
-* Only one wheel (the front right wheel) was defined.
-Describing the other three wheels manually is impractical because it:
-  * Takes more time.
-  * Makes it harder to track errors.
-  * Requires manual updates to all wheel descriptions if changes are needed.
-* To address these issues, **Xacro** files are introduced to:
-  * Organize the code.
-  * Simplify reading and modification.
-  * Avoid repetition, particularly for wheel links.
-* **Xacro** is an XML macro system that introduces macros into URDF files.
-* **Macros** allow a sequence of instructions to be used as a single statement, similar to functions in programming languages.
-They can be defined once and called multiple times.
-* **Xacro** is a method for defining URDF files more efficiently, not an alternative to URDF.
-* **Xacro** files offer three key benefits:
-  * **Constants** : Define values that can be reused.
-  * **Simple Math** : Perform calculations directly in the file.
-  * **Macros** : Reuse code efficiently to avoid repetition.

-Before getting to the details of Xacro first we need to know how to use it in our urdf files. we will have to change the robot tag and add this line to it.
+Before getting to the details of `Xacro` first we need to know how to use it in our `urdf` files. we will have to change the robot tag and add this line to it.

 ```xml
 <!-- we will add this line to the robot tag: xmlns:xacro="http://www.ros.org/wiki/xacro" -->